jhartman00/BlockChainSimulation/README.md

 ## Lessons Learned

 I learned a lot creating this project.
 To start, I learned a lot about blockchain technology, how hashing works, and how each block is connected and verified.
 I also learned how to multithread a java program.
+These are all valuble lessons that I will use in many projects going forward.

 ## Want more?